March 24, 2024

 Brickken’s TVL - Explained

-6 weeks later, it claimed the Number 1 spot on BSC for all tokenization projects.
-Furthermore, the Token Suite is quickly climbing the ranking on Base, Ethereum, and the broader Tokenization Ecosystem.
+Brickken deployed its infrastructure on Binance Smart Chain (BSC) on February 8, 2024.
+Just 6 weeks later, it claimed the Number 1 spot on BSC for all tokenization projects.
+Since then, Brickken has rapidly climbed rankings across Base, Ethereum, and the broader Real-World Asset (RWA) ecosystem.

-This post describes the mechanics of how Brickken’s Total Value Locked (TVL) is calculated, its benefits and drawbacks.
+This post breaks down how Brickken’s Total Value Locked (TVL) is calculated—along with the benefits and limitations of the methodology.

 What is TVL?